canertopcu/DS_Examples/README.md

 ## Overview

-This Unity project includes several scripts that demonstrate the use of different data structures (Lists, Arrays, Stacks, and Queues) to manage game objects dynamically during runtime.
+This Unity project includes several scripts that demonstrate the use of different data structures (Lists, Arrays, Stacks, Queues and Dictionaries) to manage game objects dynamically during runtime.
 These scripts provide functionality to add and remove objects, showcasing various data structure implementations.

-## ListController
+## List

 `ListController` utilizes the `List<GameObject>` data structure to manage game objects.
 It showcases how to: